Change Started

 Affinity toward sanitation workers

-He put a lot of focus and attention on removing the practice of untouchability in India.
+He devoted a great deal of focus and attention to eliminating the practice of untouchability in India.

-Gandhi advocated the cause of bringing the socially weaker, the downtrodden, and sanitation workers to the mainstream.
+Gandhi advocated for bringing the socially weaker, downtrodden, and sanitation workers into the mainstream.
 There are numerous occasions when he put this deprived section of society over anyone else.

-A few years before his death, he chose to stay with sweepers and took the same food as theirs.
+A few years before his death, he chose to live among sweepers and ate the same food as theirs.

-He spoke about cleanliness in many public meetings and preached the importance of cleanliness and the pitfalls of not following it.
+He spoke about cleanliness in numerous public meetings, preaching the importance of cleanliness and highlighting the pitfalls of not following it.

-During his many visits to various parts of the country, he pointed at people’s behavior and habits of spitting on roads, throwing garbage on roads, littering public places, polluting rivers, and even dirtying religious places.
+During his many visits to various parts of the country, he observed people’s behaviour and habits, including spitting on roads, throwing garbage on roads, littering public places, polluting rivers, and even defiling religious places.

 Gandhi’s life on cleanliness and sanitation is equally important as his struggle for India’s independence.

-His advocacy of cleanliness was interspersed in his efforts to bring independence to the country through peace and non-violence.
-While we remember him for the latter, it’s time we imbibe his teachings from the former too.
+His advocacy for cleanliness was intertwined with his efforts to bring independence to the country through peace and non-violence.
+While we remember him for the latter, it’s time we also imbibe his teachings from the former.

 Add comment